 - Inconsistent quality: The quality of gig work can be inconsistent.
 This is because freelancers are not always vetted or trained by the gig app company.

 - Lack of benefits: Gig workers do not typically receive benefits such as health insurance or paid time off.

 Gig apps can be a great way to find work or get things done.
 However, it is important to be aware of the potential drawbacks before using them.
 If you are considering using a gig app, be sure to do your research and choose a company that has a good reputation.
 If you want to know more about the gig economy, check out our article The History and Future of the Gig Economy

 Essentially gig apps help to connect gig workers to employers hiring talent for their open positions, additional benefits that gig apps offer include:

-Offer flexibility: by being a gig worker you can set your own working hours or take up a gig working as your own side gig.
-This gives you more free reign and not to have to follow a strict routine.
+Offer flexibility: by being a gig worker, you can set your own working hours or take up a gig working as your own side gig.
+This gives you more free reign and not have to follow a strict routine.

 Best Gig Apps to Make Money